gokul-gokz/Robot_trajectory_tracking/README.md

  ### Source files
  #### Robot.cpp
- Contains the class declaration of tyeh robot class
+ Contains the class declaration of the robot class

  #### Connection.cpp
  Contains the class declafration of the comnection class

  #### main.cpp
  Contains the code for creating the robot object and make the robot follow a trajectory in joint space.

+ ### Steps to run the code.
+ 1. Clone the repository